bitnami/charts/bitnami/redis/README.md

 This command will return the address of the current master, which can be accessed from inside the cluster.

 In case the current master crashes, the Sentinel containers will elect a new master node.

+`master.count` greater than `1` is not designed for use when `sentinel.enabled=true`.

+### Multiple masters (experimental)

+When `master.count` is greater than `1`, special care must be taken to create a consistent setup.

+An example of use case is the creation of a redundant set of standalone masters or master-replicas per Kubernetes node where you must ensure:
+- No more than `1` master can be deployed per Kubernetes node
+- Replicas and writers can only see the single master of their own Kubernetes node

+One way of achieving this is by setting `master.service.internalTrafficPolicy=Local` in combination with a `master.affinity.podAntiAffinity` spec to never schedule more than one master per Kubernetes node.

+It's recommended to only change `master.count` if you know what you are doing.
+`master.count` greater than `1` is not designed for use when `sentinel.enabled=true`.

 ### Using a password file